 My two ginger cats do this to me daily, so if I were to meet a cat out on the street this strange cat would know it upon greeting me.
 And that Flehmen response would likely trigger in the foreign cat’s facial expression.

-Does you close their eyes when you pet them?
+Does your cat close their eyes when you pet them?
 Well, you’re A-okay in their book.
 And if you feel happy right along with them, go ahead and give them a slow blink back in return so the two of you can speak the same language.

 Did you learn anything new and fun about our feline friends?
 Share this article with other cat lovers out there so they can learn something too!